 “Science class again?”

-On your thigh dermaplane a section 2-3 passes and see what comes off (mostly vellous hair and some skin cells).
+On your thigh dermaplane a section 2-3 passes and see what comes off (mostly vellus hair and some skin cells).
 Now go back to the same section and dermaplane 5-6 more passes.
 Now you’re seeing the exfoliated skin cells.
 If the skin is feeling irritated, you’re probably using too much pressure, your angle is not at 45 degrees or your blading too fast.
 If you’re dermaplaning dry skin that will also cause irritation, blade skipping, PIH, PIB, etc.